 If you’re looking for the best single electric breast pump, and you happen to be stuck between the Medela Swing and the Philips AVENT Single Electric Breast Pump, I might be able to help.

 First of all, let’s take a look at the similarities.
-Both the Medela Swing and the Philips AVENT Single Electric Breast Pump, formerly known as the ISIS iQ Uno, are BPA Free, offer adjustable cycle speeds, and adjustable suction levels.
-Both of these single electric breast pumps come with at least one bottle, a bottle stand, a breast shield or funnel, and an AC adapter that plugs into any standard outlet.
+Both the Medela Swing and the Philips AVENT Single Electric Breast Pump, formerly known as the ISIS iQ Uno, are BPA Free, offer adjustable cycle speeds and adjustable suction levels.
+These single electric breast pumps come with at least one bottle, a bottle stand, a breast shield or funnel, and an AC adapter that plugs into any standard outlet.

-For more information on either one of these single electric breast pumps, check out the full in-depth reviews listed below.
+Check out the total in-depth reviews listed below for more information on either one of these single electric breast pumps.

 Medela Swing Single Electric Breast Pump Review & Video Demo

 Philips AVENT Single Electric Breast Pump Review & Video Demo